-25. As discussed in our first submission, "the purpose of Article III is to ensure that internal measures not be applied to imported or domestic products so as to afford protection to domestic production."22 Canada thus has an obligation under Article III:4 "to provide equality of competitive conditions for imported products in relation to domestic products."23
+25. As discussed in our first submission, "the purpose of Article III is to ensure that internal measures not be applied to imported or domestic products so as to afford protection to domestic production."1 Canada thus has an obligation under Article III:4 "to provide equality of competitive conditions for imported products in relation to domestic products."2

 26. To argue that Section 57 of the Canada Grain Act treats imported grain as favorably as like domestic grain is disingenuous.
 On its face, Canada's grain segregation measures discriminate against imported grain.
-Section 57 of the Canada Grain Act states that foreign grain may not enter grain elevators in Canada, unless special authorization is granted.24 The default is a prohibition on foreign grain.
+Section 57 of the Canada Grain Act states that foreign grain may not enter grain elevators in Canada, unless special authorization is granted.
+The default is a prohibition on foreign grain.
 Canadian grain does not require any special authorization to enter grain elevators.
-Similarly, Canada's measures related to mixing treat imported grain less favorably than like domestic grain by permitting mixing only "if neither of the grains is . . .
+Similarly, Canada's measures related to mixing treat imported grain less favorably than like domestic grain by permitting mixing only "if neither of the grains is . . . foreign grain."
+These regulatory prohibitions have a real, negative impact on the ability of imported U.S. grain to move through the Canadian bulk grain distribution and transport system, thereby affording protection to Canadian grain.
+The default prohibition impedes commercial opportunities for U.S. grain by making it more costly and burdensome for U.S. grain to move through the bulk grain handling system.

-21 See U.S. Response to Panel Questions, para.
-59.